bominn/ML2019SPRING/final/README.md

 Same as test, detect image one by one and use cpu nms in validation part.

 Deafult feature extractor is ResNet50 pretrained on ImageNet.
 1 epoch take 30-35 mins for 1080ti.
+My pretrain model is 8th epoch.

     bash ./retinanet_train.sh
 #### Data preprocessing